 When there is a lot of tooth structure missing, Dr. Newkirk will often use an inlay or an onlay to restore your tooth.

 Inlays and onlays differ from ordinary fillings in that they are made in a dental laboratory.
-That means that the dentist and dental technician have more complete control of the shape of the filling, and the filling can be made out of cast gold or fired porcelain, which are both extremely durable materials.
+That means the dentist and dental technician have more complete control of the shape of the filling, and the filling can be made out of cast gold or fired porcelain, which are both extremely durable materials.

 An inlay sits inside the tooth and is very similar to a filling.